cowdingus/SFML-Grapher/README.md

 # SFML Grapher
 A simple Grapher made with SFML.

+## Usage
+Just copy the files into your project.
+Feel free to modify anything.
+No need to copy the LICENSE.

 ## Current Graph Types
 * Dot Graph<br>
 ![A dot graph in action](https://media.giphy.com/media/2OQIIPKiB6Vly9KPnI/giphy.gif)